drohal3/fullstackopen-part3/README.md

 The application must also offer an npm run dev command that will run the application and restart the server whenever changes are made and saved to a file in the source code.

 **Solution:**
+The solution is demonstrated in the application located in the root directory.

+## Exercise 3.2: Phonebook backend step2
+**Task:**
+Implement a page at the address http://localhost:3001/info that looks roughly like this:

+The page has to show the time that the request was received and how many entries are in the phonebook at the time of processing the request.

+**Solution:**
-Solution: The solution is demonstrated in the application located in the root directory.
+The solution is demonstrated in the application located in the root directory.